treeman/madeoftree/README.markdown

     /blog/ludum_dare_22_timelapse -> /blog/2011/12/19/ludum_dare_22_timelapse
     etc...
     A *lot* of links.
 Make script.

+* Log script.
+Retrieve and store logs from s3 storage.

 * Reroute domain names
     Not possible to direct to bucket directly...